Credible takeaways

 Lenders not only look at how much you earn, but at your debt relative to your income.
 “Debt-to-income ratio tells the lender if you have the money to pay the loan — that's the critical piece that many people forget,” says Jack Wang, a wealth adviser specializing in student loan repayment with Innovative Advisory Group.

-Lenders take all your debt into account too.
-This includes not only your student loans, but also factors like any credit card debt you may have.
-So, if you have a lot of other debt, that makes refinancing even more challenging.
+Lenders take all your debt into account.
+This includes student loans, but also factors like credit card debt.
+So, refinancing is even more challenging if you have a lot of other debt.

 Income is one key component that private lenders look at when deciding if you can refinance.
 Credit is another.